Square-Zero-Labs/Wan2GP/RunPod-Template-README.md

 - Clean up old outputs in `/workspace/outputs`
 - Remove unused models from `/workspace/models`
 - Remove old logs at `/worskpace/wan2gp.log`

+### Running on RTX 5090

+You must deactivate SageAttention before generating videos.

+1. Open the Wan2GP UI and go to the Configuration tab.
+2. Find the Attention Type setting.
+3. From its dropdown menu, choose Scale Dot Product Attention.
+4. Click Apply Changes at the bottom.

 ## ⚠️ Advanced: Live-Updating the Application ⚠️